 Why must I send my child to school?

 Under law, you must make sure your child of school age is enrolled and attends school all day, every school day unless they have an acceptable reason.
 Illness, doing work experience or competing in a school sporting event are acceptable reasons for being absent from school.
 The Headteacher decides if the reason given for your child’s absence is acceptable.

-Avoid keeping your child away from school for birthdays, shopping, visiting family and friends, if they sleep in, looking after other children, minor check ups or care such as hair cuts.
+It is unacceptable for your child to be kept out of school for birthdays, shopping, visiting family and friends, if they sleep in, looking after other children and minor check ups or care, such as hair cuts.
 Routine medical or other health appointments should be made either before or after school or during the school holidays.